cmoestl/cme_verify/README.md

 # cme_verify

-<16 February 2018: This is work in progress>

 This code is concerned with forecast verification of solar storms (coronal mass ejections, CMEs) and derivation of statistics of CME parameters from in situ magnetic field and plasma observations by spacecraft such as Wind, STEREO, Venus Express, MESSENGER, and MAVEN.

 It is distributed with an MIT license.

 If this code is used for peer-reviewed scientific publications, the paper below needs to cited and in any case, please also contact me on twitter https://twitter.com/chrisoutofspace or at christian.moestl@oeaw.ac.at.

-This code was used for producing the figures and results in the publication:
+The code cme_verify.py was used for producing the figures and results in the publication:
 Möstl et al. (2017) https://arxiv.org/abs/1703.00705
 http://cdsads.u-strasbg.fr/abs/2017SpWea..15..955M

-On CME statistics, a paper is in preparation.
+On CME statistics, the code cme_stats.py is used, and a paper is in preparation.

 ## Dependencies
 * The code is written in python, and I run it over the command line in MAC OS X (High Sierra) in ipython.